 I have also had the opportunity to work with those who are more strictly academics as well as those in more applied fields.
 I publish and present for both academic and public audiences; being able to engage a variety of audiences is incredibly fruitful and I find it to be a good practice.
 To read more about my work or for my contact information, you can view my CV here.
 I am happy to respond to media or other inquiries by email.

 Of course, there’s more “about me” than my work.
-I enjoy being with friends and family, being outdoors, and sharing a meal, game or good beer.
+When I’m not training for my first (and last!) marathon, I enjoy being with friends and family, being outdoors, and sharing a meal, game or good beer.
 I attend St. Thomas More Church in Oceanside, California with my husband, Joseph, and our children, Veronica and David.